 The rules on when Clinical Commissioning Groups (CCGs) can provide funding have been widened in order to free up vital hospital beds.
-Under the “Hospital Discharge Service: Policy and Operating Model” which took effect on 1 September 2020, the cost of the person’s care and support needs should be fully funded after discharge from hospital.
+The “Hospital Discharge Service: Policy and Operating Model” has been in place since 1 September 2020 and is subject to regular updates.
+It provides for the cost of the person’s care and support needs to be fully funded after discharge from hospital.
 If the person had a pre-existing support package, it is only the additional support required post discharge that is fully funded.
 The funding comes from a central pot known as the “discharge support fund” and is intended to cover all new or increased care and support packages, not just those for people treated for Covid-19.
+The current funding pot is in place until 31 March 2021; it is not yet clear whether the Government will extend the funding after this date.
 The care and support package can cover care at home, or in a care home or rehabilitation setting.
 The ‘discharge to assess’ funding should last for up to 6 weeks, or longer if the relevant assessments and care plans have not been completed within six weeks.

-NHS England introduced the discharge to assess pathway four years ago.
-It is about funding and supporting people to leave hospital when it is safe and appropriate to do so, and arranging the assessment of longer term needs “in the right place” out of hospital.
+NHS England introduced the discharge to assess (“D2A”) pathway in 2016.
+D2A is about funding and supporting people to leave hospital when it is safe and appropriate to do so, and arranging the assessment of longer term needs “in the right place” out of hospital.
 The pathways have been updated to facilitate quicker discharge processes during the pandemic, with an emphasis on requiring health and social care to work together.
 It is now mandatory for health and social services to follow the discharge to assess model.

 Unfortunately the right to choose on discharge from hospital was suspended by the emergency measures in April 2020.
-The new operational model that commenced on 1 September 2020 lacks clarity on the issue of whether patient choice at the point of discharge remains suspended or not.
+The updated operational lacks clarity on the issue of whether patient choice at the point of discharge remains suspended or not.
 The discharge arrangements should be safe and capable of meeting your needs, even if it is a temporary arrangement.
 If the discharge arrangements are likely to become long term after the assessment process is concluded, then there are grounds to argue that you should have a choice at the point of discharge.
 Seek specialist advice if you feel that the proposed discharge arrangements will not be safe, or if your needs are being portrayed as ‘preferences’.

-The Coronavirus Act 2020 has not suspended any of the requirements of the Mental Capacity Act 2005.
+The Coronavirus Act 2020 does not suspend any of the requirements of the Mental Capacity Act 2005.
 Therefore any health and welfare decision, including when and where to discharge a person who lacks capacity, must still be made in their best interests.
 This means capacity and best interests assessments must take place in hospital, ideally by a trained social care professional.

 Yes, and this has always been the case even before the Coronavirus crisis, provided that there is an appropriate care package in place for discharge.
 The NHS Hospital Trust simply has to end the patient’s licence, or permission, to occupy the hospital bed, which means the patient becomes a trespasser.
 The NHS Hospital Trust cannot obtain a possession order against the patient, because possession claims have generally been stayed during the pandemic period.
 But they can ask the Court to make an injunction.

-Yes: the new operational model and discharge policy states that NHS CHC and Care Act needs assessments should no longer take place in the hospital setting.
+Yes: the Operational Model and Discharge Policy states that NHS CHC and Care Act needs assessments should no longer take place in the hospital setting.
 However, the duty to carry out a CHC assessment and for CCGs to ‘have regard to’ the National Framework have been reinstated since 1 September 2020, after being temporarily suspended during the emergency period.
 Assessments should be carried out as soon as possible and no later than 6 weeks after discharge.
 Funding for care and support during the discharge to assess period should be provided by the NHS from the central discharge support fund.
 If the relevant health and social care assessments have not been completed by the end of six weeks, then the funding responsibility passes to the CCG or to Social Services until all assessments and care planning processes are concluded.